 The resolution available from a signal is approximately 1% of its wavelength.
 1% of these wavelengths is approximately 2mm.

-A 3m ranging precision is not adequate for most land surveying applications, not to say all.
-But carrier phase observations are certainly the preferred method for the higher precision work most surveyors have come to expect from GPS.
+Carrier phase observations are certainly the preferred method for the higher precision work most have come to expect from GPS.